Our priority: the quality and durability of our products

-The wind, the earth, the ocean, the sand, and nature in general are our inspirations for developing, testing and sharing with you the products we design.
-We live on the Breton coast (France) and adapt our lives to Mother Nature.
-Our goal is to reconnect people with nature by producing the best material at the most affordable price.
-We make quality, affordable products for exploring any body of water in the world.
-Since 2013, we have been testing and developing SUP, KiteFoil, SurfFoil, SUPFoil, WindFoil, WingFoil, WakeFoil and Kitesurf equipment.
+The wind, the earth, the ocean, the sand, and nature in general are our inspirations to develop, test and share with you the products we design.
+We live on the coast of Brittany (France) and adapt our lives to mother nature.
+Our goal is to reconnect people with nature by producing the best materials at the most affordable price.
+We make quality, affordable products to explore any body of water in the world.
+Since 2013 we have been testing and developing SUP, KiteFoil, SurfFoil, SUPFoil, WindFoil, WingFoil, WakeFoil and Kitesurf equipment.
 Our mission is to make the water sports sector evolve, while respecting our planet as much as possible.

 Our priority: the quality and durability of our SROKA products

-Let’s face it, the water sports sector has a significant environmental footprint.
+Let’s face it, the watersports industry has a significant environmental footprint.
 Buy better, use longer: this is the motto that guides us in the design process of our SROKA products.
-By switching to quality water sports equipment, you will use it longer, and therefore contribute to reducing waste.
+By choosing quality water sports equipment, you will use it longer, and therefore contribute to reducing waste.
 Our priority is the quality and durability of our products.

-What are the risks of buying first-price, low-cost equipment?
+What are the risks of buying low-cost equipment?

 We can find equipment of all prices on the market, and it is sometimes difficult to find your way around.
 It is tempting to go for the cheapest, thinking that you will move on to a more expensive model when you have reached a higher level.
 This logic will generally not be the most profitable in the medium or long term.
-Indeed, an abnormally low price should always be a warning.
-A product offered at a price 40% or 50% lower than the competition is often a sign that certain criteria have not been taken into account: the quality, the durability of the product, the manufacturing conditions, the guarantee, or simply the time spent on testing and prototyping…
+Indeed, an abnormally low price should always be a warning sign.
+A product offered at a price 40% or 50% lower than the competition is often a sign that certain criteria have not been taken into account: the quality, durability of the product, manufacturing conditions, guarantee, or simply the time spent testing and prototyping…

-For example, a poor quality board can quickly cost you more than a slightly more expensive board.
-It may be that if the quality does not keep up, you will constantly have to carry out repairs.
-As a result, the original cost soars, in addition to the lost time and structural quality, and you will end up resigning yourself to changing your equipment, frustrated and disappointed with your purchase.
+For example, a board of poor quality can quickly cost you more than a more expensive board.
+It may be that if the quality is not up to scratch, you will have to make constant repairs.
+This will add to the original cost, time and structural quality, and you will end up resigning yourself to changing gear, frustrated and disappointed with your purchase.

-This is where the price-performance ratio is important.
+This is where the price-quality ratio is important.
 Designing robust, high-performance products is expensive.
-Understand, therefore, that a low-cost product cannot always cover the cost of such manufacture.
-It will inevitably be necessary to cut back on the quality and quantity of raw materials.
+So understand that a low-cost product cannot always cover the cost of such a manufacture.
+It will necessarily be necessary to cut back on the quality and quantity of raw materials.